When to Replace Your Timing Belt: Mileage Intervals by Make (2026)

 My car has 95,000 miles and the interval is 105,000.
 Should I wait?

-If the belt is original and the car is eight or more years old, replace it now based on the time limit.
-If the car is under seven years old and there are no symptoms, you can wait but should plan the service within the next 10,000 miles.
+If the belt is original and the car is eight or more years old, replace it now on the time limit.
+If the car is under seven years old and has no symptoms, you can wait, but plan the service within the next 10,000 miles.

 Do all cars have a timing belt?

-No. Many modern vehicles use a timing chain, which is a metal chain that generally lasts the life of the engine and does not have a scheduled replacement interval.
-Check your owner manual to confirm whether your engine has a belt or chain.
+No. Many modern vehicles use a timing chain, a metal chain that generally lasts the life of the engine with no scheduled replacement interval.
+Check the owner manual to confirm which your engine uses before budgeting for this service.

 How do I know if my timing belt has already been replaced?

-Look for a sticker on the timing cover or firewall noting the replacement date and mileage.
-A trusted mechanic can also inspect the belt and estimate its age based on condition.
+Look for a sticker on the timing cover or firewall with the replacement date and mileage.
+A mechanic can also inspect the belt and estimate its age from the condition of the rubber and the tensioner, though that is a judgment call rather than a certainty.

 Bottom Line

-Replace your timing belt at the manufacturer specified mileage or time limit, whichever comes first.
-Most vehicles fall in the 60,000 to 105,000 mile range, with a five to seven year time cap.
-If you have no documentation of a previous replacement and the car is over those limits, treat it as overdue and schedule the service promptly.
+Replace your timing belt at the manufacturer-specified mileage or time limit, whichever comes first.
+Most vehicles fall in the 60,000 to 105,000 mile range with a five to seven year time cap.
+If you have no record of a previous replacement and the car is past either of those limits, treat it as overdue and schedule the service.

 Advertisement